trufflesuite/trufflesuite.com/src/docs/teams/deployments/deployments-overview.md

 ## Table view

-The table view contains a list of all of your successful deployments, regardless of what network they were deployed to.
+The **TABLE** view contains a list of all of your successful deployments, regardless of what network they were deployed to.
 There is a **NETWORK** column that indicates which network the deployment was deployed on.

 <figure>
   <img class="figure-shadow mb-2" src="/img/docs/teams/deployments-table-view.png" alt="Deployments table view" style="width: 100%">